nkoep/nkoep.net/posts/random-forest-regressor.md

   = \P\parens{\abs{\sum_{i=1}^\nsamp X_i} \geq t}
   \leq 2 \exp\parens{-\frac{t^2}{2\nsamp}}.
 $$
+In other words, the probability that $\card{S}$ deviates a lot from its mean decays exponentially fast.

 Note that with the limit representation $e^x = \lim_{n \to \infty} (1 +
 x/n)^n$, for large $\nsamp$ we roughly have that